objectbox/objectbox-java/README.md

 The NoSQL Java database is built for storing data locally, offline-first on resource-restricted devices like phones.

-The database is otimized for high speed and low resource consumption on restricted devices, making it ideal for use on mobile devices.
+The database is optimized for high speed and low resource consumption on restricted devices, making it ideal for use on mobile devices.
 It uses minimal CPU, RAM, and power, which is not only great for users but also for the environment.

 Being fully ACID-compliant, ObjectBox is faster than any alternative, outperforming SQLite and Realm across all CRUD (Create, Read, Update, Delete) operations.
 Check out our [Performance Benchmarking App repository](https://github.com/objectbox/objectbox-performance).

 Our concise native-language API is easy to pick up and only requires a fraction of the code compared to SQLite.
 No more rows or columns, just plain objects (true POJOS) with built-in relations.
-It isgreat for handling large data volumes and allows changing your model whenever needed.
+It's great for handling large data volumes and allows changing your model whenever needed.

-All of this makes ObjectBox a sustainable choice for local data persistence with Java and Kotlin - it's easy, efficient, and sustainable.
+All of this makes ObjectBox a smart choice for local data persistence with Java and Kotlin - it's efficient, easy and sustainable.

 ### Features